Welcome to ELL!

 Level 2 students are intermediate English language learners.
 They need help strengthening reading and writing skills.

-Level 3 and 4 level students have strong reading, writing and speaking skills, but they may still need help to reach the reading and writing level of other students in their grade level.
+Levels 3 and 4 level students have strong reading, writing and speaking skills, but they may still need help to reach the reading and writing level of other students in their grade level.

 Most ELL students receive help in their regular classrooms.
-An ELL teacher or assistant works with the classroom teacher to teach reading, writing, science, social studies and math lessons to the students.
-Sugarland staff uses the SIOP (Sheltered Instruction Observation Protocal) approach to Content and Language learning.
+An ELL teacher works with the classroom teacher to teach reading, writing, science, social studies and math lessons to the students.
+Sugarland staff uses the SIOP (Sheltered Instruction Observation Protocol) approach to Content and Language learning.
 Classroom and ELL teachers team-teach lessons in the content areas to best meet the needs of all students.
 In-class team-teaching support can be from thirty to sixty minutes long.